Stal Rzeszów (football): History

-In 2012 a joint-stock company was established which took over the original club.
+In 2012, a joint-stock company was established which took over the original club, officially renaming it to Stal Rzeszów Spółka Akcyjna.
 Stal played in the II liga.
 From April 2018, the main sponsor of the team is Fibrain – a Polish manufacturer of fiber optic solutions.

-On 27 April 2022 Stal gained promotion to the I liga following Ruch Chorzów's draw against Wisła Puławy.
-On 1 May 2022, after a 4–1 away win against Pogoń Siedlce, Stal secured the II liga title with 3 games left.
+On 27 April 2022, Stal gained promotion to the I liga following Ruch Chorzów's draw against Wisła Puławy.
+On 1 May 2022, after a 4–1 away win against Pogoń Siedlce, Stal secured the II liga title with three games left.
+Stal finished the season with 77 points.

+On 17 July 2022, Stal played their first I liga match in over 28 years, drawing 3–3 with Chrobry Głogów at home.
+During the first season back in the I liga, Stal would win 14, draw 9, and lose 11 matches, reaching 6th place and qualifying for promotion play-offs.
+Stal lost the first playoff game 2–0 to Termalica Nieciecza away from home.
+The 2022–23 season remains to be the team's best performance in the 21st century.

+During the 2023–24 and 2024–25 seasons, Stal achieved 11th and 12th places respectively.
+In the 2023–24 season, Stal would beat Miedź Legnica II and Puszcza Niepołomice in the Polish Cup, reaching the round of 16 where they lost to Wisła Kraków 4–1.
+Wisła would go on to win the cup.

+Stal continues to play in the I liga as of the 2026–27 season.